3 Seasons programs take place at Creek Farm (bottom right), just a mile from dowtown Portsmouth.

 The Forest Society's Education Center at Creek Farm (our classroom).

-The classroom area has a tv, 2 side yards and 2 restrooms.
+The classroom area has a big tv, 2 side yards and 2 restrooms.
 (Student-size furniture, cubbies and a rug area will be in place for September 2025.)

 Creating a bar graph of shell types